 Statistical investigation is part of an information gathering and learning process which is undertaken to seek meaning from and to learn more about observed phenomena as well as to inform decisions and actions.
-The ultimate goal of statistical investigation is to learn more about a real world situation and to expand the body of contextual knowledge.
+The ultimate goal of a statistical investigation is to learn more about a real-world situation and to expand the body of contextual knowledge.

 A scientific method is used for a statistical investigation since it is concerned with empirical data.
 The investigation is conducted using a statistical enquiry cycle.
 The cycle defines the way one acts and what one thinks about during the course of a statistical investigation (Wild & Pfannkuch, 1999).